EEmery/oikos-IoT/arduino/README.md

 #### arduino-uno-layout2.js

 In this layout, there are only three buttons, two for navigation arround the necessities and one for selection.
-When the selection button is holded, the selected necessity toggle the status.
+When the selection button is holded, the selected necessity toggles the status.

 #### admin-scripts (folder)

 _Note: For all the following python scripts, Windows users do not need to call `python` before the command._

-##### add-ecessities.py
+##### add-necessities.py

 Adds necessities to houses in the firebase database.
 Both houses and necessities must be passed as arguments in the call.
 Usage:
 ```